 In the Services tool window ( or Alt+8), select the Images node.

 Under Images Console, type the name of the image to pull.
-For example:

-Press Ctrl+Enter to run docker pull.
+Press Control+Enter to run docker pull.

 Specify the image as in the Docker CLI, for example:

 Pull an image from a Docker registry